JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 * Entropies and Dimensions
 * Lyapunov exponent of a timeseries (numerical data)
 * Finding Fixed Points of Maps
-* GALI (Generalized Alignment Index) for distinguishing chaotic and regular behavior
+* Categorizing and distinguishing chaotic and regular behavior
 * Nonlinear timeseries analysis

 ### [`RecurrenceAnalysis`](rqa/rplots)